Fix: Windows 10 do not Display Delete Confirmation Dialog

 How to enable the delete confirmation dialog in Windows 10 through Registry Editor?

-Using Registry Editor also, you can enable the delete confirmation dialog on Windows 10.
+Using Registry Editor, you can also enable the delete confirmation dialog on Windows 10.
 Here is how to do it:-

 Step 1.
 Open the Registry Editor.